alexspetty/qcalc/README.md

 ## What qCalc Delivers: Reality, Experiment, and Vision

 qCalc is both a practical computational tool and a platform for mathematical and philosophical exploration.
-For clarity, here is what the codebase actually does, and what remains open or speculative:
+For clarity, here is what the codebase actually does, and what remains open or speculative.

 ### What the Codebase Delivers

-* Polarity and Field Visualization: qCalc computes, color-codes, and visualizes the "polarity" of digits, repeating decimals, and numeric fields.
+* Polarity and Field Visualization: qCalc computes, color-codes, and visualizes the polarity of digits, repeating decimals, and numeric fields.
 Users can immediately see patterns and symmetries in integer fields and decimal expansions.

 * Alternative Primality Framework: qCalc implements a novel definition of primality based on closed cycle behavior and digital root neutrality (digits summing to 0 or 9), which is distinct from classical divisibility-based tests.